 The Litvinenko case stands out as a rare case of suspected homicide by radiation poisoning.
 But the case also underlines that, despite all the security measures in place, individuals can acquire radioactive materials and use them as a weapon.
 Some advocates argue that more funding should go to promote the study of nuclear forensics, so as to better prepare the world for possible attacks in the future.

-Explore the links on the next page to learn more about radiation, forensics and nuclear weapons.
+Explore the links below to learn more about radiation, forensics and nuclear weapons.